gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 Defining themes as the base composition unit of Gatsby sites allows us to start solving a variety of use cases.
-For example, when a site gets built as part of a wider product offering it's often the case that one team will build out a set of functionality, including branding elements, and the other teams will mostly consume this functionality.
+For example, when a site gets built as part of a wider product offering it's often the case that one team will build out a suite of functionality, including branding elements, and the other teams will mostly consume this functionality.
 Themes allow us to distribute this functionality as an npm package and allow the customization of various branding elements through our